OSU-CEOAS-Schmittner/UVic2.9/updates/README.md

+May 20, 2024: 10 updates inaclude Nate's carbon and 13C decomposition and Samars Pa/Th
+		but reverts the iron model back to before 09 updates (prior to Chris's update) version 11 should merge the two
 Jul 22, 2022: 09 updates (MOBI2.2) include Nate's variable P:N and Si:N stoichiometry and Chris' updates to the iron model

 Mar 18, 2021: 08 updates corresponds to MOBI2 with silicon cycling.